h0cean/fourgames-detailed/README.md

 # zero step

-A. buy a domain and point it to your host's ip by using Cloudflare DNS service (you can use your preferred ones)

-B. ssh into host

-C. make your host's traffic secure by configuring ufw, firewalld, IPTABLES...etc.
+A. buy a domain and point it to your host's ip by using Cloudflare DNS service (you can use your preferred ones). ssh into host and make your host's traffic secure by configuring ufw, firewalld, IPTABLES...etc. here i use iptables: the result would be only port 22, 80 and 443 are accepting traffic
+##### be carefull if your host's ssh-port is not 22, change the commands below for this specific port to the one you already use:
+execute:

+ `iptables -A INPUT -i lo -j ACCEPT`

+ `iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT`

+ `iptables -A INPUT -p icmp -j ACCEPT`

+ `iptables -A INPUT -p tcp --dport 22 -j ACCEPT `

+ `iptables -A INPUT -p tcp --dport 80 -j ACCEPT`

+ `iptables -A INPUT -p tcp --dport 443 -j ACCEPT`

+ `iptables -P INPUT DROP`

+ `ip6tables -A INPUT -i lo -j ACCEPT`

+`ip6tables -A INPUT -m state --state RELATED,ESTABLISHED -j ACCEPT`

+ `ip6tables -A INPUT -p ipv6-icmp -j ACCEPT`

+ `ip6tables -P INPUT DROP`

+make them persistant:

+`apt install iptables-persistent`